GPGN-268-archive/FP01-small_body_geometry-B/README.md

-# Identifying Small Body Geometry Factors and Correlations

-- **Team Leader:**

-- **Team Leader:** Jalen Perkins

-- **Other Group Members:** Madeline Pastuszek (madelinepast), Nathan Bigelow
-### Summary:
-- In the past 50 years, NASA and other organizations have worked to collect a variety of data about the geometry of many known small bodies in space.
-Thanks to the internet, much of the small body data that has been collected is now publicly available, allowing us to analyze it.
-This data has been collected by various methods, most notably Spacecraft imaging, Radar Imaging and Lightcurve Inversion [2].
-Each of these methods has their own pros and cons with Spacecraft Imaging being the most accurate but most costly, and Lightcurve Inversion being the most attainable but least accurate.
-The 3D Asteroid Catalogue provides a plethora of reliable data on the geometry of thousands of small bodies, including asteroids, comets, dwarf planets and moons, which is where we will be deriving our geometric data from.
-Our goal is to use this data to analyze several small bodies and determine if there are any correlations between their mass, shape, orbital parameters, and other parameters.

 # Identifying Small Body Sphericity and Correlating Factors
 - **Team Leader:** Jalen Perkins (Jalen-Perkins)
 - **Other Group Members:** Madeline Pastuszek (madelinepast), Nathan Bigelow (Nbig17)